vishsecurity/vishGRC.github.io/README.md

-  # GRC Compliance Management Platform
+  # Portable GRC Dashboard Development

-  This is a code bundle for GRC Compliance Management Platform.
-The original project is available at https://www.figma.com/design/eDSUNLh6cpSBEtni4F4X5x/GRC-Compliance-Management-Platform.
+  This is a code bundle for Portable GRC Dashboard Development.
+The original project is available at https://www.figma.com/design/ssBu2M59LtnhFQB9N6aEJW/Portable-GRC-Dashboard-Development.

   ## Running the code